quantopian/quantopian-drafts/data-history-draft.md

 - high, is the max of the minute `high`s
 - low, is the min of the minute bar `low`s

-For a window of `data.history.days` specified in days, e.g. `data.history.days('2d', 'price')`, the returned data also includes today's values up to the current minute, labeled with the date.
+For a window of `data.history` specified in days, e.g. `data.history(bar_count=2, period='1d', 'price')`, the returned data also includes today's values up to the current minute, labeled with the date.

 If the data source looks like: